ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * The authentication credential AUTH\_CRED\_C that C specified in its POST request to the /token endpoint (see {{c-as}}), in the "cnf" claim.

-   In the access token, AUTH\_CRED\_C can be transported by value or uniquely referred to by means of an appropriate identifier, regardless of how C specified it in the request to the /token endpoint.
-Thus, the specific field carried in the access token claim and specifying AUTH\_CRED\_C depends on the specific way used by AS.
+   In the access token, AUTH\_CRED\_C can be transported by value or uniquely referred to by means of an appropriate identifier.
+Yet, consistent with the considerations about AUTH\_CRED\_C and the "req_cnf" parameter made in {{c-as}}, the "cnf" claim of the access token specifies a confirmation method suitable for the type of AUTH\_CRED\_C.

-   Yet, consistent with the considerations about AUTH_CRED_C and the "req_cnf" parameter made in {{c-as}}, the "cnf" claim of the access token specifies a confirmation method suitable for the type of AUTH_CRED_C.
+   When issuing the first access token of a token series, the confirmation method used in the "cnf" claim MUST be the same one used in the "req_cnf" parameter of the corresponding client-to-AS request.

-   When issuing the first access token ever to a pair (C, RS) using a pair of corresponding authentication credentials (AUTH\_CRED\_C, AUTH\_CRED\_RS), it is typically expected that AUTH\_CRED\_C is included by value.
+   When issuing the first access token ever to a pair (C, RS) using a pair of corresponding authentication credentials (AUTH\_CRED\_C, AUTH\_CRED\_RS), it is expected that AUTH\_CRED\_C is included by value.

    When later issuing further access tokens to the same pair (C, RS) using the same AUTH\_CRED\_C, it is expected that AUTH\_CRED\_C is identified by reference.